User presets are just normal .json files.

 For example, you could provide specific per-harmonic values for pitch noise:

-If you open up the json file, you’ll find an entry for pitchNoiseAmounts
+If you open up the json file, you’ll find an entry for pitchNoiseAmounts.

 The first item is the first harmonic, the second item is the second, and so on.

-Feel free to alter the values you like.
-The json should be pretty tolerant to editing.
-For example, you could just specify only 5 values — for the first 5 harmonics — the rest will fall back to their default (in this case, 1.0
+For example, you could decide to specify only 5 values — for the first 5 harmonics — the rest will fall back to their default (in this case, 1.0) when imported:

 "pitchNoiseAmounts": [0.1,0.2,0.3,0.4,0.5]